james-kinsella/ARC-1/README.md

+# Hand coded Solutiond for ARC

+This repository contains hand coded solutions to three tasks in from the Abstraction and Reasoning Corpus (ARC) The solutions and common.py, which all solutions reference, are located the src folder. use python [solution name] [path to json data] to execute the print output to the desired task.

+This repository was forked from https://github.com/fchollet/ARC From here onwards is the original README file

 # The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.